Skip to main content

 To amend information in the Details tab, hover your mouse over the item you want to change, and click the pen icon.
 Click Save once you’re done.

-Now that you’re familiar with creating a quote and navigating the quote interface, try the hands-on exercise before moving on to the next unit, which is all about building a quote solution for your customer.
+Now that you’re familiar with creating a quote and navigating the quote interface, let’s move on to adding products to the Cart for your customer.

 Resources